-Ask for a gluten-free or lactose-free menu: Some restaurants have them.
+- Ask for a gluten-free or lactose-free menu.

 Many people with IBS find that cooking food at home with fresh ingredients is a good way to avoid symptoms.

-- Eat regularly and avoid delaying or missing meals.
+- eating regularly and avoiding delaying or missing meals

-- Eat no more than 3 servings of fruit a day.
+- eating no more than 3 servings of fresh fruit a day

-- Limit the intake of tea and coffee to three cups per day.
+- limiting the intake of tea and coffee to 3 cups per day

 IBS is a common gastrointestinal disorder that can cause significant discomfort.
 A person’s diet can trigger or worsen symptoms.

-Identifying and avoiding triggering foods and drinks can help a person with IBS enjoy their meals, at home or during a night out.
+Identifying and avoiding triggering foods and drinks can help people with IBS enjoy their meals at home or eating out.